ipfs/js-ipfs/packages/ipfs-core/README.md

 b. ensure quality, and
 c. reduce possible future bugs.
 - **Add tests**.
 There can never be enough tests.
-- **Join the [Weekly Core Implementations Call](https://github.com/ipfs/team-mgmt/issues/992)** it's where everyone discusses what's going on with IPFS and what's next

 ## License